 Our drinking water is supplied from another water system through a Consecutive Connection (CC).
-To find out more about our drinking water sources and additional chemical sampling results, please contact our office at the number provided below.
+To find out more about our drinking water sources and additional chemical sampling results, please contact our office at the number provided below

+3 burdes and additional chemical sampling results, please contact our office at the number provided below.
 Buyer Name Seller Name LANCASTER PWS RATHBUN REGIONAL WATER ASSOCIATION